ropensci/rsat/README.md

     go [here](https://scihub.copernicus.eu/) to find more details about the data hub.

+For convenience, try to use the same username and password for all of them.
+To satisfy the criteria of all web services make sure that the username is 4 characters long and includes a period, number or underscore.
+The password must be 12 character long and should include characters with at least one capital letter, and numbers.

 ## Example

-This is a basic example which shows you how to compute the Normalized Difference Vegetation Index from a MODIS captured on January 11th, 2020 in northern Spain (Navarre):
+This is a basic example which shows you how to compute the Normalized Difference Vegetation Index from a MODIS image captured on January 11th, 2020 in northern Spain (Navarre):

 ``` r
 library(rsat)